-Utilizing a variety of moderately unorthodox techniques, manipulating paint with a window washer’s squeegee or impressing the pattern of paper towels into a painted surface to evoke the halftone screens and benday dots of classic photographic reproduction, my work plays upon familiar visual tropes that the viewer notes almost subconsciously.
-Concurrently, the thin, semi-transparent paint film allows quasi-random mark-making to appear almost photographic in detail.
+Utilizing a variety of moderately unorthodox techniques, I manipulate paint with a window washer’s squeegee or impress the pattern of paper towels into a painted surface to evoke the halftone screens and Ben Day dots of classic photographic reproduction.
+My work plays upon familiar visual tropes that the viewer notes almost subconsciously.

 – Charlie Hunter